-AQ^{1} = Total LSP AQs in current Gas Year AQ^{2} = Total LSP AQs in previous Gas Year mAQ^{1} = market aggregate NDM AQ in current Gas Year mAQ^{2} = market aggregate NDM AQ in previous Gas Year
+$AQ^1$ = Total LSP AQs in current Gas Year

+$AQ^2$ = Total LSP AQs in previous Gas Year

+mAQ = market aggregate NDM AQ in current Gas Year

+mAQ = market aggregate NDM AQ in previous Gas Year

+It is proposed that;
-It is proposed that this calculation is carried out by xoserve within 15 working days of the publication of the Modification 0081 data.

-The RbD Allocation Table will subsequently be amended to reflect the revised values which will be presented to the UNCC for approval.
+- 1. Within 15 working days of the publication of the AQ Review Process Publication of Information Report established by UNC Modification 0081, xoserve recalculate the Genuine Reconciliation Value using the above methodology. - 2.
+Where the value of the Genuine Reconciliation element increases or decreases, an equal and opposite adjustment will be made to the Theft value, which is the balancing factor. - 3.
+The RbD Allocation Table will be updated to reflect the revised values which will be presented to the UNCC for approval by majority vote. - 4.
 Where the UNCC does not approve the amendments to the RbD Allocation Table, the prevailing values will remain in use.